 Concerning the synoptic Gospels, a good argument can be put forward that Matthew wrote first, not long after the times of Christ's ministry on Earth.
 Then decades later Luke wrote his Gospel, which according to ACTS 1:1 was probably not long before he wrote ACTS which might have been written during Paul's imprisonment in Rome (ACTS 28), around 67 A.D.
 Lastly, with Peter as his guide Mark wrote his Gospel, possibly with both MATTHEW and LUKE laid out before them.

 As a tax collector for the State, Matthew was no doubt fluent in both Aramaic and Greek, and may have even been able to write shorthand (for evidence that shorthand was used in the first century, see page 112, The Credibility of the Book of the Acts of the Apostles by F. H. Chase).
-Matthew was far more able to keep accurate records of the exact chronology of the events than were any of the other apostles.
+Thus, Matthew was far more able to keep precise and accurate records of the exact chronology of the events than were any of the other apostles.

 Being a physician, Luke also would have been well versed in writing, but he probably didn't begin collecting information for his gospel until some years after the fact (see LUKE 1:1-3).
 As a traveling companion of the apostle Paul, he was fortunate to be able to visit many of the old disciples and obtain important and relative information from them.
 Even so, an accurate chronology of the events would have been difficult for him to always ascertain.

 It was stated by the ancient writer Papias, that Mark was Peter's interpreter and he could have therefore acquired quite a lot of the information for his gospel from the apostle.
 But again, with the passing of many decades the exact chronology of the events may have at times been difficult to recall.
 Even so, because the three synoptic Gospels flow along the same story line for much of the time, it has been suggested that Mark must have had MATTEW and LUKE as an outline to follow.
 Howbeit, there are certain occasions where MARK does not follow the chronology of MATTHEW.